h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 # Introduction

 The RADIUS protocol {{RFC2865}} uses MD5 {{RFC1321}} to sign packets, and to obfuscate certain attributes.
 Decades of cryptographic research has shown that MD5 is insecure, and that MD5 should no longer be used.
 These discussions are most notably in {{RFC6151}}, and in Section 3 of {{RFC6421}}, among others.
-In addition, the dependency on MD5 makes it impossible to use RADIUS in a FIPS-140 compliant system, as FIPS-140 forbids systems from relying on insecure cryptographic methods for security.
+In addition, the reliance on MD5 for security makes it impossible to use RADIUS in a FIPS-140 compliant system, as FIPS-140 forbids systems from relying on insecure cryptographic methods for security.

 While RADIUS originally used UDP transport, additional transport protocols were defined for TCP ({{RFC6613}}), TLS ({{RFC6614}}), and DTLS ({{RFC7360}}).
 However, those transport protocols still relied on MD5.
 That is, the shared secret was used along with MD5, even when the RADIUS packets were being transported in (D)TLS.
 At the time, the consensus of the RADEXT working group was that this continued use of MD5 was acceptable.
 TLS was seen as a simple "wrapper" around RADIUS, while using a fixed shared secret.
 The intention at the time was to allow the use of (D)TLS while making essentially no changes to the basic RADIUS encoding, decoding, signing, and packet validation.

 The ensuing years have shown that it is important for RADIUS to remove its dependency on MD5.
 The continued use of MD5 is no longer acceptable in a security-conscious environment.
 The use of MD5 in {{RFC6614}} and {{RFC7360}} adds no security or privacy over that provided by TLS.
 It is time to remove the use of MD5 from RADIUS.

 This document defines an Application-Layer Protocol Negotiation (ALPN) {{RFC7301}} extension for RADIUS over (D)TLS which removes their dependency on MD5.
-Systems which implement this transport profile are therefore capable of being FIPS-140 compliant.
+Systems which implement this transport profile can be more easily verified to be FIPS-140 compliant, as those systems can operate without the use of MD5.
 This extension can best be understood as a transport profile for RADIUS, rather than a whole-sale revision of the RADIUS protocol.
 A preliminary implementation has shown that only minor code changes are required to support RADIUS/1.1 on top of an existing RADIUS server.

 While this document permits MD5 to be removed when using (D)TLS transports, it makes no changes to UDP or TCP transports.
 It is therefore RECOMMENDED that those transports only be used within secure networks, and only used in situations where FIPS compliance is not an issue.